DolphinLHT/Simple-Chat/README.md

 CS419 Project - Haitong Liu

-How to use:
+Project content:
+This project is just a simulation of the server and clients of private talk rooms.
+It lacks functions and features How to use:
 1. Simulate the server first.
 Go to simulated_Server folder, use terminal to run server.py first (python server.py).
 2. To login in or register, go to Client folder, use terminal to run client.py (python client.py).